 M-Pro 7 Tactical Bore Snake Kit

-I’ve been a big fan of the M-PRO 7 cleaning solvent and even have one of their boresnake and it’s great.
+I’ve been a big fan of the M-PRO 7 cleaning solvent and even have one of their bore snakes and it’s great.
 The guys at M-PRO7 have some real world combat experience and have taken everything they’ve learned over the years and made a terrific product.

 A good bore snake will cost you about $25 each.
-This is why a bore snake kit is a good option because you get several bore snakes and cleaning solvents.
+This is why this bore snake kit is a good option because you get several bore snakes and cleaning solvents.

 If you were to purchase everything separately, you’d be spending almost double what you would spend on a kit.
 Then the only question is, what’s the best bore snake kit?

 You can see the quality of their brushes are second to none.
 I really like how the brass wires are woven into the material.

 The M-Pro 7 Tactical 3 Gun Cleaning Kit comes with three different caliber bore snakes for AR, 12 gauge and pistols.

 Calibers Include: 5.56mm rifle, 40 cal./9mm pistol and 12-gauge shotgun

 Rifle Bore Snake also covers 5.7x28mm 22, .222, .223, .225, .22-250 calibers; pistol Bore Snake also covers 9mm, .41, .38, .357, .380 calibers

 This is the best gun snake kit we could find that offers the option for all three types of firearms AND it comes with two bottles of cleaning solvent.
 The M-Pro 7 Gun Oil LPX is what I use to protect my gun after cleaning and it’s been tested to be a better protectant that most of the ones out there.
 There have been several tests that I’ve read about where they spray a gun with salt water after spraying it with a gun protector, and only the M-PRO oil protected the gun.